 The amendment strikes the underlying bill and its associated fiscal impact.
-The amendment, which clarifies that digital wallets and virtual currency are subject to certain property laws, results in 1) a potential cost to the Division of Criminal Justice for electronic notifications, 2) a potential revenue gain to the state, to local police departments, and to municipalities for new property subject to forfeiture, 3) a potential cost to the Department of Correction and to the Judicial Department for incarceration or probation, and 4) a potential revenue gain to the General Fund from fines.
+The amendment, which clarifies that digital wallets and virtual currency are subject to certain property laws, results in 1) a potential revenue gain to the state, to local police departments, and to municipalities for new property subject to forfeiture, 2) a potential cost to the Department of Correction and to the Judicial Department for incarceration or probation, and 3) a potential revenue gain to the General Fund from fines.